sahiya123/i-lost-my-mom-to-pancreatic-cancer/journal/day-4.md

 Later on in the night, I played a really fun video game called Holdfast which has up to 75vs75 player matches and it's a very community-driven game.
 A lot of people like playing music and stuff over the mic (the game has proximity voice), so I was in there playing some classic 1990s and 2000s songs and just having a good time with others which really helped to be honest.
 For example, [here's a video](https://www.youtube.com/watch?v=VdUW4_DVMdQ) I made years ago playing the cha cha slide and 20 - 30 people played along with it.
 Playing this game and socializing has at least helped.

 Before falling asleep, I was scrolling through FaceBook and saw this post.
-It absolutely broke me because I think it completely resembles myself and how I view my Mom right now.
+It absolutely broke me because I think it completely resembles myself and how I view my Mom right now (even if the image was made with AI lol).

 ![FaceBook Post](../images/journal/fb-post-mom.png)